 Skip to main content

 The Task Manager provides a unified view of all dataset-related operations across your Visual Layer workspace.
-It tracks processes such as dataset creation, enrichment, and re-indexing, displaying their current status, progress, and any errors that occurred.
+It tracks processes such as dataset creation, media addition, re-indexing, label propagation, model training, model validation, snapshot operations, enrichment, and custom metadata imports, displaying their current status, progress, and any errors that occurred.
 Use the Task Manager to:

 Accessing the Task Manager